2015 Shoreham Airshow crash: Casualties

 Eleven people on the ground were killed and sixteen others were injured.
-Those confirmed dead included two players from Worthing United F.C., a level 9 team in English football.
+Those confirmed dead included two players from Worthing United F.C.
 Eight vehicles were destroyed in the crash, including a Daimler DS420 limousine which was en route to collect a bride to transport her to church for her wedding.
-The driver of the Daimler was subsequently confirmed as one of the victims.
+The driver of the Daimler was one of the fatalities.

 The aircraft had departed from North Weald with its ejector seat in a live condition.
 Hill was thrown clear of the aircraft still strapped into the live seat, which posed an additional danger to rescuers.
 Hill survived the crash with serious injuries.
 He was flown to the Royal Sussex County Hospital in nearby Brighton; his condition was described as critical and he was said to be fighting for his life.
 He was subsequently placed in a medically-induced coma.
 He was released from hospital in September 2015.

 After a thorough area search of the crash site, all the recovered components of the aircraft were taken to the Air Accidents Investigation Branch (AAIB) facility at Farnborough, Hampshire, for examination.

 Response

 A de Havilland Sea Vixen was already airborne ready to perform the next display after the Hunter; instead it flew overhead at altitude and departed to the north.
 With an Avro Vulcan due half an hour later at 14:05, it was decided to let it perform a tribute flypast, after which the show was closed.
-All the aircraft at the airport were already grounded due to the lack of fire cover and the creation of an exclusion zone around the accident site.
+All of the aircraft at the airport were already grounded due to the lack of fire cover and the creation of an exclusion zone around the accident site.

-Following the crash, the A27 was closed in both directions, stranding those attending the airshow who had travelled by road.
-People were unable to leave the site initially, but after a while measures were put in place to allow visitors to leave on foot, as the main access from the car parks to the A27 was closed.
+Following the crash, the A27 was closed in both directions, requiring those attending to exit via a height restricted route, through the industrial estate of the airport to the A259.
+People were initially required to remain at the airport due to the requirement to collect evidence and witness statements.
+Those at the airport were initially only allowed to exit on the A27 side via the A27 footpaths.
 A West Sussex Fire and Rescue Service appliance was first on scene, closely followed by the airport emergency vehicles, and medical personnel from the British Red Cross, who were providing medical cover at the airshow.
 The second day of the air show on 23 August was cancelled.
-The A27 reopened on 30 August 2015.
+The A27 was partially reopened on 30 August.

-Adur and Worthing Councils (Shoreham Airport is within Adur District) set up online and physical books of condolence.
+Adur District Council (Shoreham Airport is within the Lancing parish of Adur District) set up online and physical books of condolence.
 Together with West Sussex County Council they also opened a charitable fund to support victims of the accident, to be administered by the Sussex Community Foundation, a registered charity.

-In March 2017, Adur District Council announced that a series of sculptures were to be placed along the banks of the River Adur as a memorial to the victims of the accident.
+In March 2017, Adur District Council announced that a series of sculptures were to be placed along the banks of the River Adur as a memorial.
 In May 2019, a permanent memorial was erected near the Shoreham Tollbridge.